LA Plaza de Cultura y Artes

-In April 2022, long-time Los Angeles-based arts advocate and administrator Leticia Rhi Buckley was appointed Chief Executive Officer of LA Plaza, succeeding John Echeveste, who retired after serving as CEO from 2014 to 2022.

 The museum is near Olvera Street in the El Pueblo de Los Angeles Historic District, also called El Pueblo.
 It is next to La Iglesia de Nuestra Señora Reina de los Angeles, also called La Placita or Plaza Church.
 The buildings are from the 1880s, some of the oldest in the city, the Vickrey-Brunswig Building and the Plaza House (1883).

 It is owned by Los Angeles County which also owns Los Angeles County Museum of Art and others.
 For a time after its founding, LA Plaza struggled with financial problems; donations and grants were expected to surpass $3.5 million in 2017.

 On 2019, LA Plaza re-opened LA Plaza Paseo Walkway after extensive renovations and upgrades.
 The landscaped, block-long pathway between the LA Plaza museum and the historic La Placita Church, extending from Main Street to Spring Street, now includes historical signage about the city’s past, from the indigenous Gabrielino-Tongva settlers through the years ruled by Spain, Mexico and the United States.
 Construction of this phase of the Paseo Walkway was funded by the Los Angeles County Parks and Open Space District (Prop A), LA Plaza, and Trammell Crow.

 The Walkway creates a direct pedestrian pathway stretching approximately four city blocks connecting Union Station and the new LA Plaza Village residential.

 This walkway has been used to display large outdoor sculptures.
 From 2019 to 2023, it had on display Transportapueblos, Companion of Migrants, one of a series of wooden coyotes sculptures by Mexican artist Alfredo Gutierrez that shared helpful information and needed supplies such as water and maps to help migrants traveling.

 For four years, LA Plaza de Cultura y Artes Walkway had on displayed a section of the Berlin Wall.
 In August 2023, this historic piece was relocated to La Plaza de la Amistad in Playas de Tijuana, near the US-Mexico border wall that symbolizes the division between Mexico and the United States.